Kingdoms of Amalur: Re-Reckoning Review

 Image Credit: THQ Nordic

 The setup and intro to Kingdoms of Amalur: Re-Reckoning is seriously so bizarre by 2020 standards.
 The action RPG is nothing like it used to be in the past decade.
 I think for a lot of people, these sort of guided third-person action adventures feel retro at this point.
-As we look to releases of games like Fable again, we’re reminded how lacking the fantasy RPG genre is in Western developments.
+As we look to the Latest Xbox News and releases of games like Fable again, we’re reminded how lacking the fantasy RPG genre is in Western developments.
 We have our Skyrim’s and our Witcher 3′s, but big-time RPGs like this just don’t happen all that often.
 Overall, it’s refreshing to experience this game again, and it looks and feels better than ever.

 As the “Fateless One,” you kick off the game as a dead corpse.
 Exciting, right?
 Well, divine powers bring you back from the grave and you begin to realize you’re a part of something bigger than yourself.
 A Well of Souls is capable of bringing back the dead and you’re a successful example of what the Well can do.
 The game plays heavily on this idea of fate guiding all of us without much of a say.
 As the one person who has conquered fate, you have the opportunity to save humanity and living things from a pending war and utter destruction.
 The story is okay, and nothing that necessarily leaves you on the edge of your seat.
 The gameplay and remastered visuals, however, are quite good.